volatiletech/sqlboiler/README.md

 *NOTE*: As of writing soft-delete is opt-in via `--add-soft-deletes` and is liable to change in future versions.

+*NOTE*: There is a query mod to bypass soft delete for a specific query by using `qm.WithDeleted`, note that there is no way to do this for Exists/Find helpers yet.

 *NOTE*: The `Delete` helpers will _not_ set `updated_at` currently.
 The current philosophy is that deleting the object is simply metadata and since it returns in no queries (other than raw ones) the updated_at will no longer be relevant.